et0and/colabula/README.md

 Aratuku is an open-source platform designed specifically for New Zealand's art education community.
 It enables art educators from schools to share, review, and collaborate on student portfolio work at every stage of development.

-## Feature
+## Features

 - Progress tracking: monitor and share both in-progress and completed student work.
 Supports all popular image formats up to 50MiB per file
-- Shared feedback: enables constructive dialogue between art educators nationwide
+- Shared feedback: enables constructive dialogue between art educators nationwide with threaded conversations
-- Structured assessment tools: provides indicative grades and detailed feedback
+- Indicative grading: submit grades tied to the NCEA grading system (N0 to E8), and see the average grade given to a posted work/portfolio from other teachers
-- Metadata tagging: Organise portfolios by subject matter, style, and medium, with the ability to auto-tag using Pixtral 12B (roadmap)
+- Metadata tagging: Organise portfolios by subject matter, style, and medium, with the ability to auto-tag using Llama 3.2 Vision 90B

 ## Stack